Battery charging diagnosis at a glance

 Sun out, weak harvest

-Think shade, array disconnect, controller status, settings, battery profile, and roof-entry wiring.
+Think shade, array disconnect, controller status, settings, battery profile, roof-entry wiring, and battery-side disconnects.

 Driving symptom